Margate, South Africa: Private healthcare

-Established in 2001, Netcare Margate Hospital is the main healthcare facility serving the Margate community.
+Established in 2001, Netcare Margate Hospital is the main healthcare facility serving the community of Margate.
 As part of Netcare Limited, one of South Africa’s largest private healthcare providers, it offers 24-hour emergency services.
 Conveniently situated on Wartski Drive, it lies just a short distance from the CBD.

 Public healthcare

 Margate Clinic is a government-funded municipal clinic operated by the Ugu District Municipality, located near the Margate CBD.
-For public hospitals, residents of Margate usually use the Port Shepstone Regional Hospital in Port Shepstone.
+Residents of Margate generally make use of the Port Shepstone Regional Hospital in Port Shepstone for higher-level public healthcare services.

 Transport

 Air

 Margate Airport, located in Margate Ext.
 3 on the town’s western outskirts is a small, regional airport with easy and quick access.
 It offers a scheduled domestic route to Johannesburg operated by CemAir.
 For broader travel options, King Shaka International Airport near Durban is approximately 166 kilometres (103 mi) north-east of Margate.

 Roads

-Margate is mainly accessed via the R61 (future N2 Wild Coast Toll Route) linking the town to Port Shepstone in the north and Port Edward in the south.
-The main arterial route is the R620 (Marine Drive), connecting Margate to Uvongo to the north and Ramsgate to the south.
+Margate straddles the R61 freeway (future N2 Wild Coast Toll Route), which connects to Port Shepstone in the north and Port Edward in the south, with interchanges at Seaslopes Avenue and Alford Avenue.
+The R620 (Marine Drive; National Road) is the main road through Margate, connecting to Uvongo in the north and Ramsgate in the south.
 Additionally, the P200 (Izotsha Road) provides a link to Gamalakhe and Izotsha to the north-west.